Scientific Parameter intermediate

 Effect of baking soda addition on Maillard rate: - 0 g/kg sodium bicarbonate → natural pH ~6.5 → baseline browning rate - 0.5 g/kg sodium bicarbonate → pH ~7.5 → approximately 2-3x faster browning - 1.0 g/kg sodium bicarbonate → pH ~8.0 → approximately 3-5x faster browning - 2.0 g/kg sodium bicarbonate → pH ~8.5 → maximum acceleration; risk of soapy off-flavors Caution: Higher pH also increases the rate of sucrose inversion and can accelerate crystallization prevention (which is usually beneficial), but excessive alkalinity will produce soapy or chemical off-flavors.
 Stay below 1.5 g/kg unless testing carefully.

-Why Reducing Sugars React Faster in Maillard
+Why Do Reducing Sugars React Faster Than Sucrose?

 Not all sugars are equal in the Maillard reaction.
 A reducing sugar is one with a free anomeric carbon — a reactive aldehyde or ketone group that can condense with amino acids.
 Glucose (an aldose) and fructose (a ketose) are both reducing sugars.
 Sucrose is not a reducing sugar: its anomeric carbons are linked to each other in the glycosidic bond, blocking Maillard reactivity entirely.